 The Moral of the Story

-By no means is screening a perfect science, but there’s no doubt that screening your tenants online can help you make the most informed decision for your rental properties and your business.
+By no means is tenant screening a perfect science, but there’s no doubt that screening your tenants can help you make the most informed decision for your rental properties and your business.
 Therefore, it can’t be stressed enough how critical it is to take the time to do the research on your applicants.
 It’s a small price to pay to save yourself a lot of hassle down the line.
 After all, you don’t want to see any Lying Larry’s taking advantage of you or your property.

 For more interesting articles on managing your properties, be sure to subscribe to our blog and Like us on Facebook.
 And don’t forget to share your thoughts in the comments!